mbenke/zpf2022/Slides/10TH/10meta.md

 The quasiquoter `q` determines how the bracket content is parsed (default is `e` for Haskell expressions).

-We can do some experiments in GHCi (following this [tutorial](https://web.archive.org/web/20180501004533/http://www.hyperedsoftware.com:80/blog/entries/first-stab-th.html))
+We can do some experiments in GHCi:

 ```
 $ ghci -XTemplateHaskell